jschuller/sn-midserver/README.md

-# Setting up a ServiceNow MID Server for your PDI (Personal Developer Instance)
+# Setting up a containerized ServiceNow MID Server for your PDI (Personal Developer Instance)

 ## Introduction
 This project repository is a ServiceNow community resource demonstrating how to configure a containerized ServiceNow MID Server with Personal Developer Instances (PDIs).